GST/HST Credit and Climate Action Incentive Payment

 You do not need to apply to a province or territory to get payments for these programs.
 If you are eligible for the GST/HST credit, your provincial and territorial credit payments will be combined with your GST/HST credit payments (except for the Ontario sales tax credit, as part of the Ontario trillium benefit, which is issued separately).

-If you use our direct deposit service for your GST/HST credit payments, we will deposit your provincial and territorial payments into the same account.
+If you use the direct deposit service for your GST/HST credit payments, the CRA will deposit your provincial and territorial payments into the same account.

 BC climate action tax credit